-If you do not understand something, and talking to your classmates does not help, then you should be seeking help from me or your TA.
+If you do not understand something, and talking to your classmates does not help, then you should be seeking help from me or your TA(s).

 Office hours are times we have specifically set aside to be available to students.
 During office hours, you can come to my office; you do not need an appointment.
-I am usually in my office in the afternoons after lunch on Tuesdays, Wednesdays, Thursdays, and Fridays.
+I am usually in my office in the afternoons after my 13:30 class on Tuesdays, after lunch on Wednesdays, Thursdays, and Fridays.
 I am also available at other times; please email to schedule a time.
 If you do not do well on your exams, I will also ask you to come to my office.